Friday, July 8, 1994

 - 1 brew pub visited

 Quote of the day: “It’s the old geological cream pie in the face.”

 We awake in our motel room after dreaming of glaciers.
 No, not the ones in Glacier National Park, but the ones whose meltwater is feeding the “hot” water lines.
 Cold water.
-No hot water.
-I think the taps ran cold and face-slap cold.
+Not a drop of hot water.
+I think the taps should be re-labeled cold and face-slap cold.
 Maybe it’s just colder because we’re indoors.
 If this were water from yet another forest service campground well, would it feel so cold?